Educational Game Definition

 Devices Used to Play Educational Games

 The first educational video games were played on personal microcomputers of the time because these were the main devices available for home use and in schools.
-With the reduced screen time spent on computers now and a plethora of more convenient devices available for consuming digital content on the go, the shift has moved away from using desktop computers for educational games somewhat.
+With the reduced screen time spent on computers now and a plethora of more convenient devices available for consuming digital content on the go, the shift has moved away from using desktop computers to play educational games somewhat.

 Tablets and mobile devices are now seen as integral to education (particularly for younger children).
 This has opened up a whole avenue for a big part of younger children's learning development being centred around apps and web based interactive educational materials, predominantly played on tablets.